 - Routine visual inspections of the dam. - Measurement of subdrain flows on a monthly basis.
 Subdrain flow data are compared to historical data to assess trends and detect anomalies. - Measurement of water levels on a monthly basis.
 Measurements are compared to historical data to assess trends and detect anomalies. - Annual surveys at survey monuments.
-Survey measurements are compared to historical data to assess trends and detect anomalies. - Annual inspections by DSOD. - Periodic dam safety reviews that consider potential failure modes and risk analysis.
+Survey measurements are compared to historical data to assess trends and detect anomalies. - Annual inspections by IRWD staff. - Annual inspections by DSOD. - Periodic dam safety reviews that consider potential failure modes and risk analysis.